Sharing our journey of faith

 That verse is not about punishment—it’s about dignity.
 God’s design is not dependency, but restoration.

-This is where ministries like The Good Samaritan Mobile Soup Kitchen step in.
+This is where ministries like The Good Samaritan Mobile Soup Kitchen steps in.
 Our mission is simple: feed people with compassion, meet them where they are, and remind them that their life has value and purpose.
 A hot meal is not the end—it’s the beginning.
 It says, You matter.
 You are seen.
 God has not forgotten you.

 “Whoever is kind to the poor lends to the Lord.”